Abingworth Vineyard

 Abingworth’s winery was built to support small-batch production rather than visitor flow.
 Everything is designed around efficiency and control, allowing wines to be made, handled, and bottled on site without unnecessary movement or intervention.

 The vineyard works with a mix of classic varieties and newer plantings, giving the team flexibility as vines mature and conditions change.
-Still wine currently dominates production, but the longer-term plan includes traditional-method sparkling wine once yields and quality are consistent enough to support it.
+Still wine currently dominates production, but the vineyard also produces traditional-method sparkling wine as vines reach maturity.

 It’s a quietly ambitious setup — less about making a statement now, more about building something sustainable and adaptable for the next stage of the vineyard’s life.

 The vineyard works with a mix of classic varieties and newer plantings, giving the team flexibility as vines mature and conditions change.
-Still wine currently dominates production, but the longer-term plan includes traditional-method sparkling wine once yields and quality are consistent enough to support it.
+Still wine currently dominates production, but the vineyard also produces traditional-method sparkling wine as vines reach maturity.

 It’s a quietly ambitious setup — less about making a statement now, more about building something sustainable and adaptable for the next stage of the vineyard’s life.